 - Provide care distinguished by inclusion, cultural sensitivity, advocacy, trust, respect, and appreciation for both individual differences and population health disparities.

 - Demonstrate a commitment to the health of the community through participation in primary, secondary, and tertiary prevention programs.

-- Demonstrate attributes of engagement in professional organizations and advocacy for the profession.
+- Demonstrate attributes of life-long learning through ongoing professional development, engagement in professional organizations and advocacy for the profession.